 Naturally, different things will work better for different runners.
 It depends on why you developed PF in the first place, your stride pattern, and training history.
 Experiment with both the recovery routine outlined above and the prevention strategies.

 Remember, a runner who only runs is bound to get hurt.
 The strength work, self-massage, and training variety will do wonders in keeping you healthy over the long-term.
+And even more strategies are included in this comprehensive injury prevention program.

 These “little things” maybe aren’t so little.
 After all, they enable you to run consistently and ultimately, healthier and faster.